jac3km4/redscript-vm/README.md

 ```
 You can run your test suite with a shell command:
 ```
->> test MyModTestSuite
+>> test MyModSuite
-+  spawn vehicle flag should be true
++ Spawn vehicle flag should be true
 ```